syncfusion-content/uwp-docs/uwp/Numeric-TextBox/Percent-Display-Mode.md

 documentation: ug
 ---

-# Percent Display Mode in UWP SfNumericTextBox
+# Percent Display Mode in UWP Numeric TextBox

 With the PercentDisplayMode property, you can specify how to display numeric data in Percent mode.
 It provides the following options: